suyiinang/website/content/posts/projects/04_predict/index.md

 # Predicting H1N1 vaccination based on flu survey.

-*This was written as part of the requirements for the Visual Analytics module for [MITB](https://scis.smu.edu.sg/master-it-business).*
+*This was written as part of the requirements for the Data Analytics Lab module for [MITB](https://scis.smu.edu.sg/master-it-business).*

 ---